Crokinole: International Association of Crokinole Rules

+Adding up the scores

 Scoring occurs after all pieces (generally 12 per player or team) have been played, and is differential: i.e., the player or team with higher score is awarded the difference between the higher and lower scores for the round, thus only one team or player each round gains points.
 Play continues until a predetermined winning score is reached.